kaietto/bankaccountservice/README.md

 # Claudio Menin - Bank Account Services Project

-This project is a small demo that manages some banking services calls from a demo env.
+This project functions as a concise demonstration, showcasing the orchestration of various banking service calls within a simulated environment.

-The project is developed in Java 11 / Spring Boot.
-The database is H2 in-memory database.
+The project is crafted with Java 11 and Spring Boot, leveraging the efficiency of Lombok annotations for concise code.
+Enhancing security features, it incorporates Spring Security version 6.0.
+The API documentation is facilitated by OpenAPI 3, while SQLite serves as the underlying database.